 14. Grand Massif, France

-The Grand Masiff area of the French Alps is made up of five ski resorts; Flaine, Les Carroz, Morillon, Samoรซns and Sixt-Fer-ร -Cheval.
+The Grand Masiff area of the French Alps includes five ski resorts: Flaine, Les Carroz, Morillon, Samoรซns, and Sixt-Fer-ร -Cheval.

-Grand Massif’s advantage is the access to 139 slopes, including 25 green slopes, which are perfect for beginners through to black ski runs for advanced skiers.
+Grand Massif’s advantage is its access to 139 slopes, including 25 green slopes, which are perfect for beginners and black ski runs for advanced skiers.

-In 2023-23, they offered free skiing to under 8’s; we’re waiting to see if this will be offered again in 2023-24!
+Families with younger children will love their ‘kids ski free’ offer – free ski passes for kids under 8!
 They also offer an early bird discounted ticket to beginners who are sticking to the easier slopes.
-This makes Grand Massif exceptionally good value if you’re travelling as a young family or first-timers.
+This makes Grand Massif exceptionally good value if you’re travelling with a young family or first-timers.

-With an abundance of excellent ski schools and family-friendly ski resorts, you are situated about an hour away from Geneva.
-Enjoy a fairly long ski season here from 23 December through to mid-April (each resort has its own closing date, depending on expected conditions).
+With an abundance of excellent ski schools and family-friendly ski resorts, you are about an hour away from Geneva.
+Enjoy a fairly long ski season here from late December through to mid-April (each resort has its own closing date, depending on expected conditions).

 Where to stay: The Grand Massif Samoรซns Morillon Club Med is a top pick with many families; if you love everything done for you, it’s definitely worth the extra cost.
 Alternatively, try an apartment such as Samoens 1600, Ski au Pied